Do you need help choosing the right hiking boots?

 A brief overview of the big names in hiking boots and their characteristics

 As we have seen throughout this guide, the criteria for choosing hiking shoes are numerous and all equally important.

-I am convinced that there are no bad brands or bad hiking boots: there are simply different volumes of foot and different fit depending on your feet.
+There are no bad brands or wrong hiking boots: there are simply different volumes of foot and different fits depending on your feet.

-In short, finding the ideal shoes will require some compromises between the fit and the many technical features of the shoes.
+In short, finding the ideal shoes will require compromises between the fit and the many technical features of the boots.